Coote Hedley: Military career

-On leaving school, Hedley entered the Royal Military Academy, Woolwich in March 1883.
+On leaving school, Hedley entered the Royal Military Academy (RMA) at Woolwich in March 1883.
 He was commissioned into the Royal Engineers (RE) as a lieutenant on 9 December 1884, serving initially at the School of Military Engineering at Chatham in Kent before being posted to Shorncliffe with 30 Field Company.
 He served in Gibraltar between 1890 and 1895 as adjutant of 6 Fortress Company and was promoted captain on 17 January 1894, taking charge of 20 Fortress Company.
 A report in The Times in 1890, on the final of the rackets amateur championship at Queen's Club already refers to him as "Captain W. C. Hedley" and a history of 20 Survey Company RE published by the Royal Engineers Museum lists him as captain and officer commanding from 1893.
 In October 1899 he briefly moved to 19 Survey Company.
 From 1895 he was attached to the Ordnance Survey.